bnjbvr/typed-objects-explainer/valuetypes.md

 - they have no identity and compare by value;
 - they have no associated mutable state;
 - they can be sent across realms;
-- etc.

-Unfortunately, the set of value types is correct closed and defined by the spec.
+Unfortunately, the set of value types is currently closed and defined by the spec.
 It would be nice if it were user extensible.

 There are a number of goals: